MoralisWeb3/docs/docs/02-streams-api/evm/records-and-pricing.md

 The current Decoded Logs are:

-* erc20Transfers
+-   erc20Transfers
-* erc20Approvals
+-   erc20Approvals
-* nftTransfers
+-   nftTransfers

-::note
+:::note
 Decoded logs are **free** they do NOT count as `Records`.
 :::